YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/04-marketplace/01-troubleshooting.md

 ## Enable logs

-Enable PHP, CRM, and web server logs and make sure the communication with yetiforce.com server is working.
+Enable PHP, system, and web server logs and make sure the communication with yetiforce.com server is working.
-It's important to enable PHP logs so that the CRM can record error messages.
+It's important to enable PHP logs so that the system can record error messages.

 :::important